 As an employer, you’re required to report the following to the Clearinghouse:

-If you receive information regarding an employee’s or candidate’s drug and alcohol violation, you’ll need to report it within three business days after receiving the information.
-You’ll only be able to submit DOT-approved drug and alcohol tests to the Clearinghouse.
+If you receive information regarding an employee’s or candidate’s drug and alcohol violation, report it within three business days after receiving the information.
+You can only submit DOT-approved drug and alcohol tests to the Clearinghouse.

-A medical review officer (MRO) will need to report verified drug test results or refusal-to-test determinations—based on the employee’s inability to provide a sufficient specimen for testing, or the contamination or substitution of the specimen—within two business days of making a determination or verifying the drug test.
+A medical review officer (MRO) needs to report verified drug test results or refusal-to-test determinations—based on the employee’s inability to provide a sufficient specimen for testing, or the contamination or substitution of the specimen—within two business days of making a determination or verifying the drug test.

-Throughout the Clearinghouse rollout process, it’s important that you and your drivers familiarize yourselves with related regulations by visiting the FMCSA website.
-You should consult your legal counsel regarding appropriate ways to implement these requirements in your workplace.
+It’s important that you and your drivers familiarize yourselves with related regulations by visiting the FMCSA website.
+Consult your legal counsel regarding appropriate ways to implement these requirements in your workplace.
 And remember that we have a range of driver safety resources available at hortica.com.